Skip to content

 For multi-milestone visions, the prompt maps the full landscape before drilling into details — proposing a milestone sequence with names, one-line intents, and rough dependencies.
 An anti-reduction rule governs scope: the prompt does not ask “what’s the minimum viable version?” or try to shrink the user’s ambition.
 When something is complex or risky, it gets phased into a later milestone — not cut.
 If the user describes a big vision, the prompt plans the big vision.

 Before asking its first question, the prompt runs a mandatory investigation pass — scouting the codebase, checking library docs via resolve_library / get_library_docs, and running targeted web searches.
-The prompt maintains an internal web search budget across the multi-turn discussion; library lookups don’t consume the budget, and searches are distributed across turns rather than clustered.
+The prompt prefers search_and_read for one-shot topic research (combining search and page fetch in a single call) and maintains a web search budget across the multi-turn discussion; library lookups don’t consume the budget, and searches are distributed across turns rather than clustered.
 The goal is that first questions reflect what is actually true, not what is assumed.

 The prompt maintains a depth checklist throughout the discussion: what is being built, why it needs to exist, who it’s for, what “done” looks like, the biggest technical unknowns, and what external systems it touches.
-When all items are satisfied, the prompt enters a depth verification gate — printing a structured summary in chat and then calling ask_user_questions with a question ID that contains depth_verification (e.g. depth_verification_confirm).
+Every two question rounds the prompt silently saves a CONTEXT-DRAFT.md via gsd_summary_save to protect confirmed work against session crashes — this is never surfaced to the user.
+When all depth checklist items are satisfied, the prompt enters a depth verification gate — printing a structured summary in chat and then confirming with either ask_user_questions (question ID must contain depth_verification) or a plain-text confirmation request.
 This naming convention is mechanically detected downstream.
 If the user clarifies, the agent absorbs the correction and re-verifies before proceeding.

-Once depth is confirmed the prompt moves directly to a scope assessment — re-checking whether the size estimate from the reflection still holds after everything discovered in the discussion.
-If the scope grew or shrank materially, milestone and slice counts are adjusted before any files are written.
-The prompt then runs a focused research pass — using resolve_library, get_library_docs, search-the-web, and fetch_page to surface table-stakes requirements, domain-standard behaviors, likely omissions, and scope traps — and produces a REQUIREMENTS.md capability contract.
+Once depth is confirmed the prompt runs a focused research pass — using resolve_library, get_library_docs, search-the-web, search_and_read, and fetch_page to surface table-stakes requirements, domain-standard behaviors, likely omissions, and scope traps — and produces a REQUIREMENTS.md capability contract.
 Requirements are organised as Active, Validated, Deferred, Out of Scope, and Traceability sections, each with a stable R### ID, source annotation, and slice ownership.
 The full requirements table is printed in chat before any file is written; the user can confirm, adjust, or add before the roadmap is generated.
+This gate is non-bypassable — the prompt must re-ask if the user does not respond or gives an ambiguous answer.

 Before writing files the prompt also prints a roadmap preview in chat — one row per slice with columns for Slice, Title, Risk, Depends, and Demo — so the user can approve the plan before it lands on disk.
-There is no second meta-gate asking for permission after depth verification; the depth verification is the write-gate, and the roadmap preview is a final confirmation opportunity, not an extra checkpoint.
+There is no second meta-gate asking for permission after depth verification; the depth verification is the write-gate, and the roadmap preview is a final confirmation opportunity.
+This gate is also non-bypassable — a missing response is not a “yes.”
+The roadmap itself is created by calling gsd_plan_milestone; architectural decisions made during discussion are recorded via gsd_decision_save.

 discuss runs once at the start of a project or whenever the user wants to plan new work.
 It is the only GSD prompt that owns the milestone planning ceremony — all downstream prompts operate on the artifacts this prompt produces.
 When /gsd steer is used mid-project, this same prompt re-enters the discussion flow with existing milestone context already loaded.